gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 * ``<resource-name-prefix>-rds-monitoring-role``: role to allow the
   RDS instances to have enhanced monitoring.
 * ``<resource-name-prefix>-aws-elasticbeanstalk-service-role``:
-  service role for the Elastic Beanstalk applications.
+  service role for the AWS Elastic Beanstalk applications.
 * ``<project-name>-dev-role``: role with access to the AWS resources used during local development.
 It will have more or less policies attached depending on the selected optional AWS services.
-* ``<project-name>-<test/prod>-role``: role to give access to the AWS resources to the testing and production environment Elastic Beanstalk instances.
+* ``<project-name>-<test/prod>-role``: role to give access to the AWS resources to the testing and production environment AWS Elastic Beanstalk instances.
 It will have more or less policies attached depending on the selected optional AWS services.
 One role for each environment is created.